MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 2. Double-click **ServerSetup.exe** to start the wizard.
 3. In Configure installation, choose optional components.
 Required components are listed, but not configurable.
 Optional components include:
     + R Server (Standalone)
-    + [Pre-trained Models](microsoftml-install-pretrained-models.md) used for image detection and sentiment analysis.
+    + [Pre-trained Models](microsoftml-install-pretrained-models.md) used for image classification and sentiment detection
     + Python
 4. Accept the SQL Server license agreement for Machine Learning Server, as well as the license agreements for Microsoft R Open, Anaconda, and Python.
 5. Optionally, change the home directory for Machine Learning Server.